pamosima/network-mcp-docker-suite/README.md

 ## 🙏 Acknowledgments

+Special thanks to:

-Special thanks to **kiskander** for the original [Meraki MCP Server](https://github.com/kiskander/meraki-mcp-server) implementation.
+- **kiskander** for the original [Meraki MCP Server](https://github.com/kiskander/meraki-mcp-server) implementation.
 This project builds upon that foundation to provide a containerized, multi-server deployment solution.

+- **tspuhler** for the IOS XE MCP Server implementation, providing direct SSH-based device management capabilities for Cisco IOS XE devices.

+- **Aditya Chellam** and **Kiran Kabdal** for the [ThousandEyes MCP Community](https://github.com/CiscoDevNet/thousandeyes-mcp-community) server implementation.
+The ThousandEyes MCP Server in this suite is based on their comprehensive ThousandEyes v7 API integration.

 ## ⚠️ Disclaimer